 You need to click on the small arrow that’s found in the top right corner of the calendar to go to the next month.
 When you see a particular date or your preferred date is available, click on that day to set your appointment.

 You can schedule your GED test appointments year-round at many GED test centers across the nation and in Canada.
 On an international scale, you can also find several locations across the globe.

 Until recently, the GED test had to be taken in person at a test center because there was no online GED testing option available.
 Now, however, this has, fortunately, changed with the arrival of the Online Proctored (O.P.)
 GED test.
 The HiSET exam can also be taken online.

-The GED testing fee varies slightly by state, but in most states, the GED test will cost you around $120 for the full battery when you sit for the exam at a test center.
-Online testing is somewhat more expansive.
+The GED testing fee varies slightly by state, but in most states, the GED test will cost you around $144 for the full battery when you sit for the exam at a test center or online.
 Some states offer the GED test at reduced rates or even entirely for free.

 So once you’ve set up your account on the GED.com website, you can schedule the subtest(s) you want to take.
 Again, you can choose the location and the test date from the available options.
 The online GED test can be scheduled at any time that you prefer.